 Catering, home delivery and take-out

-Caicos Catering does a great job and our guests had only good things to say about what they offer.
-Services range from hiring a private chef for your villa vacation to booking a dinner here and there.
-Chefs Melissa Hartling and Doug Camozzi have been catering weddings, events and private affairs on Turks and Caicos for over 35 years, and know how to put together amazing culinary experiences, using the freshest ingredients.
-And by the way, vegans will be well served here.
-Just let them know!
-You can hire a chef for your entire stay or, shop online and have everything delivered to you in a thermal box, including dinnerware, then set-up, so all you have to do is pull up a chair.
+Hire a chef for your entire stay or shop online and have everything delivered to you in a thermal box, including dinnerware, then set-up, so all you have to do is pull up a chair.
 Once you’re done, no cleaning up.
-You simply call them and they’ll pick up the box, and dirty dishes!
+You simply call and they’ll pick up the box, and dirty dishes!

 All-inclusive for a day

 Adults can purchase a ClubMed Pass and spend either the day or evening at the resort.
-With an $80 USD day pass, you can enjoy free drinks, a lunch buffet and light fare all day at Sharkies.
-You can also participate in beach activities such as snorkeling (there’s a morning boat excursion), sailing, SUP and kayaking.
-By the way, they have a great new pool.
-Evening passes are also $80 USD (remember all passes are adults-only).
-You arrive at 6pm, dine at a European-inspired dinner buffet, have an open bar, see a show and perhaps stick around for some late night dancing.
+With an $120 USD day pass, you can enjoy free drinks, a lunch buffet and light fare all day at Sharkies.
+Evening passes are also $120 USD (remember all passes are adults-only).
+You arrive at 6:30pm, dine at a European-inspired dinner buffet, have an open bar, see a show and perhaps stick around for some late night dancing.

 So what happens after dinner?